-8 Things Military Home Buyers Need to Know About VA Loan Assumptions
+8 Things to Know About VA Loan Assumptions

-At first, you’re probably most interested in the low interest rate, but there's a few more reasons a VA loan assumption is attractive:
+At first, you’re probably most interested in the low interest rate, but there are a few more reasons a VA loan assumption is attractive:

-• The lower interest rate could save thousands over the course of the loan.
+- The lower interest rate could save thousands over the life of the loan.

 Buying a home with a "too good to be true" low interest rate by assuming the seller's VA loan sounds like a fantastic opportunity, right?
 It still might be, but there are two things you will need: time and money.
-Take a look at this episode of PCS Masterclass, from Realtor Karen Hall, then read on!
+Look at this episode of PCS Masterclass from Realtor Karen Hall, then read on!

 The VA Loan Assumption Details You Need to Know